tiagu/Nucleus/README.md

-# Nucleus
+## Nucleus
-uses Detectron2 to detect single nuclei in immunofluorescence images
+Uses Detectron2 to detect single nuclei crowded in immunofluorescence images.

+# Data used

+This table shows the main datasets used to train and validate